ppRadu/C-sharp-Design-Patterns-Part-1/README.md

 # C# Design Patterns: Part 1

 This online course can be found on LinkedIn Learning.
-I have taken a sneak peak to how some design patterns are built and why those are useful.
+I have taken a look to how some design patterns are built and why those are useful.

 ## The design patterns that were covered in this course are:
 - Factory Method